canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/advanced-snap-usage.md

     plugs: [network-bind]
 ```

-it will be named in our present case: snap.chuck-norris-webserver.node-service.service.
+it will be named in our present case: **snap.chuck-norris-webserver.node-service.service**.

-We can thus use traditional systemd tools, optionally omitting the final .service name, for managing it.
+We can thus use traditional **systemd** tools, optionally omitting the final .service name, for managing it.

 #### Checking service status and last logs: